vliopas/Splatshop/README.md

 * Thomas Smith for his [GPUSorting](https://github.com/b0nes164/GPUSorting) project that is used to sort the gaussians in this project.
 * Omar's [Dear ImGui](https://github.com/ocornut/imgui).
 * This particular garden model is a pretrained model from [Inria 3DGS](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) and rotated to fit our editor.
 The garden data set originates from [Mip-NeRF 360: Unbounded Anti-Aliased Neural Radiance Fields](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9878829).
+* [SuperSplat](https://superspl.at/) - A web-based gaussian splat editor, from which we learned the usefullness of the ring rendering mode for editing, especially finding and removing floaters.